pudgeball/NMSliderViewController/README.markdown

 How to set up
 ======================

-All you need to do is initialize the `slideViewController` with your `topViewController` and `bottomViewController` as parameters.
+All you need to do is initialize an instance of NMSliderViewController with your `topViewController` and `bottomViewController` as parameters.

+The `topViewController` and `bottomViewController` can be of any type, can be be loaded from xibs or have their views written in code.
  _The code will take care of the rest_.